SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: Proof of Proposition

 \section{Proof of Proposition~\ref{prop: qcsi}}

+First, we consider the case with odd $N_\textup{r}$.
 According to the majority-decision rule, if $\ceil*{N_\textup{r}/2}$ of the antenna branches make the correct individual decisions on the real and imaginary parts of the symbol, then the receiver makes the correct decision.

 Let $\text{e}_\re$ (resp. $\text{e}_\im$) denote the event of an erroneous majority decision on the real (resp. imaginary) part of the transmitted symbol $s$.
 In this case, we have